 Ali Cheema is an Associate Professor of Economics at the Lahore University of Management Sciences (LUMS).
 He serves as the Faculty Director of the Mahbub Ul Haq Research Centre at LUMS.
 He is a co-founder of the Center for Economic Research in Pakistan (CERP).
 In addition, he is a Senior Research Fellow of the Institute of Development and Economic Alternatives (IDEAS) and a co-lead academic of the International Growth Center’s Pakistan programme.
-He is a member of the Board of Trustees of the Institute of Development Studies, Sussex and was the Chair of the Economics Department at LUMS from 2004-2010.
+He has served as a member of the Board of Trustees of the Institute of Development Studies, Sussex and was the Chair of the Economics Department at LUMS from 2004-2010.
 He was also a founding member of the Stockholm Challenge Award winning portal, Relief Information System for Earthquakes, Pakistan (RISEPAK).

 He holds a PhD in Economics from Cambridge, an MPhil in Economics and Politics from Cambridge, a BA (Hons.) in Philosophy, Politics and Economics (PPE) from Oxford where has was a Rhodes Scholar, and a BA in Mathematics and Statistics from Government College, Lahore.
 He was a visiting Fulbright and SAI Scholar at Harvard Kennedy School in 2010-11.